 Interview on Spanish television at Galeria Cero, Madrid, March 2012

 EFTI, Madrid, October 2013

 FORMAT International Photography Festival 2019 - review video by Troika Productions

 Some Frequently Asked Questions:

 What camera do you use?
 Do you shoot film or digital?
 I shoot my personal art work almost exclusively on large format film, using a Horseman or Wista 5x4.
-Travel and editorial work is shot on a combination of Mamiya 67 rangefinders, Mamiya RZ67 and Canon digital, commercial work is shot using medium format digital systems.
+Travel and editorial work is shot using Canon 35mm digital cameras, and commercial work is shot using medium format digital systems, principally Phase One.